John Graziano does his best work when he's surrounded by aliens, monsters and shrunken heads.

 "It can be hard to come up with stuff that no one's seen yet," Graziano said.
 "Ripley traveled the world beating the bushes for stuff.
 When people asked him, 'Where do you come up with your material?'
 Ripley replied, 'Everywhere and all the time.' "

 Graziano gets inspiration from his studio, stocked with monster models, old toys, games, exotic books and drawings.

-Your weird ideas
+Your odd ideas

 Ideas for a Ripley's Believe It or Not! cartoon can be submitted to Ripley's Researcher, Lucas Stram at firstname.lastname@example.org.
 If the idea is used, the contributor's name and hometown will appear with the cartoon.